Skip to content

 There are plenty of myths floating around about cigar strength.
 Here are a few worth clearing up:

 First, it's a common misconception that only an experienced smoker would enjoy full-strength cigars.
 While it's true that seasoned smokers often seek out cigars with high nicotine levels for a robust experience, even they can appreciate milder options.
-The enjoyment of a cigar is subjective and can vary greatly depending on personal preference, regardless of experience level.

 Dark Wrapper = Full Strength